KhaledMahmudKM/LinuxHelp/README.md

 ## IP Setting: Static and Dynamic

 1. Create/Modify the .yaml file in `/etc/netplan` directory to configure IP addresses in the interfaces.
-The exact name of the yaml file is fixed.
+The exact name of the .yaml file is fixed.
 There may be more then one file in this directory.
 Example configuration is given below.
 Here the renderer is **networkd**.

 ```sh
 vi /etc/netplan/01-netcfg.yaml